 Power density - make sure there are enough bulbs to make an impact in the time you're prepared to devote to the therapy.

-LIGHT EMITTING DIODES (LED) RED LIGHT THERAPY - GREEN
+LIGHT EMITTING DIODES (LED) LIGHT THERAPY - GREEN

 Green light targets melanocytes, slowing down the production of melanin so that not as much pigmentation reaches the top layers of skin.
 It also sooths irritated or over-stimulated skin and can be a great supporting tool to reduce sun damage and calm rosacea and even reduce redness and erythema.